AnIdiotsGuide/discordjs-bot-guide/first-bot/adding-a-config-file.md

 ```

 {% hint style="info" %}
-The removal of the line that sets the prefix.
+We remove the line that sets the prefix.
 We don't need it anymore!
 {% endhint %}

 ## Changing the config